UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

 Note: In SRE, as a “Researcher” you cannot save a file in “project-ro” folder.
 Saving your files on VM’s “Desktop” and “Documents” folders is **not recommended** as the VMs are replaceable and the data you have saved there could be lost.

 ### Access data from shared or read-only folder
-The researchers can access the data and can analyse it to generate outputs but cannot edit its content.
-Only the data custodian can edit the data in a project's RO folder.
+The researchers can access the data in the Read-only folder and analyse it to generate outputs but cannot edit its content.
+Only the data custodian/s can edit the data in a project's RO folder.

 ## Request Ingress/Import Data
 As a researcher to upload files from your computer or a location outside of Secure Research Environment, you need to use “Data Ingress” Option from the project’s main menu.